Gostyan/rapc/README.md

 encoder can be used as long as it exports embeddings with class and domain labels for the training split.

-This repository intentionally contains only the final RAPC method and the experiments needed to select and evaluate it.
-It does not contain the original competition training system, failed exploratory methods, audio datasets, checkpoints, embedding caches, or paper source.

 ## Final configuration